Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Introduction

 Understanding what mechanisms are responsible for galaxy quenching requires identifying galaxies in the immediate aftermath of their final star-forming episode and accurately characterizing their cold gas content and physical conditions.
 Post-starburst (post-SB) galaxies, also referred to as "k+a" or "e+a" systems, represent a promising population for probing this transition phase.
 These galaxies exhibit optical spectra dominated by strong Balmer absorption lines, indicative of A-type stars formed in a recent burst of star formation, coupled with weak or absent nebular emission lines, signaling little to no ongoing star formation \citep{Dressler1983, Couch1987}.
 Recent observations of low-$J$ CO transitions such as CO(2-1) and CO(3-2), classical tracers of total cold molecular gas, have revealed significant molecular gas reservoirs in post-SB galaxies up to redshifts of $z \sim 1.4$ \citep{French2015, Rowlands2015, Suess2017, French2018, Belli2021, Bezanson2021, Zanella2023, Suess2025}.
 These studies report a wide variety of gas fractions that can be as high as 20\%, suggesting that substantial amounts of star-forming fuel can remain in galaxies after the cessation of star formation.
 Despite this, post-SBs appear to lie systematically below the star-forming galaxy population in the Kennicutt–Schmidt relation, implying that their low star formation rates are not due to a lack of gas, but rather to a suppression of SFE \citep{Zanella2023}.
 This interpretation, however, remains tentative due to two key uncertainties: the excitation correction factor required to convert CO line luminosities to total molecular gas masses, typically assumed to be 15 – 50\%, based on values from star-forming galaxies; and the obscured star formation rate (SFR), which is often inferred from mid-infrared (e.g., 24$\mu$m) emission.
 The latter can be significantly contaminated by dust heating from evolved stellar populations, particularly in post-starburst systems \citep{Leja2019, Belli2021}, complicating the accurate measurement of residual star formation activity.
-Probing the denser and/or warmer gas through the CO(5-4) line emission is key to estimate the gas excitation factors through the $R_{52}, R_{53}$ ratios ($L'_\mathrm{CO54}/L'_\mathrm{CO21}$ and $L'_\mathrm{CO32}$ ratios respectively) and unveil possible residual obscured star formation that is ongoing.
-In particular, if significant reservoirs of molecular gas (traced by low-$J$ CO transitions) are unable to form stars in post-SB galaxies, $R_{52}, R_{53}$ ratios lower than those of main-sequence galaxies are expected, i.e. reduced fractions of dense and/or warm gas over cold molecular gas.
-Conversely, if $R_{52}, R_{53}$ ratios typical of main-sequence or even starburst galaxies are found it would indicate that quenching is still ongoing and that efficient star formation will likely exhaust all the remaining molecular gas on short timescales.
-However, observations of high-$J$ CO transitions for quenched galaxies are still missing in the literature.